smalkasian/Pico-W-LED-Controller/README.md

 (Anytime it connects to the wifi, it will show the IP in the terminal.
 You can enter than in your web browser to access the web GUI).

 ## What's Coming?
-1. I'm actively working on this project and will add features as I have time.
-One of the features I'm curretnly working on is [OTA updates](https://github.com/rdehuyss/micropython-ota-updater) that YOU control through the web GUI.
-2. Color slider for more granular control of the color as well as a slider for brightness.
+• Color slider for more granular control of the color as well as a slider for brightness.
-3. Support for a microphone connection so LED lights can respond to music as well as add voice control ("Pico, turn on the kitchen lights - set to white").
+• Support for a microphone connection so LED lights can respond to music as well as add voice control ("Pico, turn on the kitchen lights - set to white").
-4. I'd like to add a jack and/or bluetooth connectivity so that you can stream music from your device or through a Spotify API connection in the web app directly.
+• I'd like to add a jack and/or bluetooth connectivity so that you can stream music from your device or through a Spotify API connection in the web app directly.
-5. Ability to have multiple devices in your home and to control them all from the web GUI.
+• Ability to have multiple devices in your home and to control them all from the web GUI.

+## Recent Feature Additions
+• OTA Update!
+You no longer need to connect and copy the updates.
+It now does it with the press of a button.

 ## Final Comments
 I've designed 3D printed models to house the Pico and I will link the full tutorial at some point in the future (as well as how you can build your own and find supported LED lights).

-If you come across any bugs or experiecne odd behavior, please feel free to reach out and let me know.
+If you come across any bugs or experience odd behavior, please feel free to reach out and let me know (malkasian(a)dsm.studio).
+As this software IS open source.
+If you do decide to use/modify it, please let me know!
+I'd love to learn what features or additions the community has made!